Finite element approximation of parabolic SPDEs with Whittle--Mat\'ern noise: Preliminaries and notation

-For another separable Hilbert space $U$, we denote by $L(U,H)$ the Banach space of bounded linear operators from $U$ to $H$ with the usual norm, and with the convention $L(H) := L(H,H)$.
-Further, we denote by $L_2(U,H)$ we the Hilbert space of Hilbert-Schmidt operators from $U$ to $H$, with inner product,
+For separable Hilbert spaces $U, H$, we denote by $L(U,H)$ the Banach space of bounded linear operators from $U$ to $H$ with the usual norm, with convention $L(H) := L(H,H)$.
+We denote by $L_2(U,H)$ the Hilbert space of Hilbert--Schmidt operators from $U$ to $H$, with inner product,

 for any orthonormal basis $\{ e_j \}_{j = 1}^{\infty}$ of $U$, with convention $L_2(H) := L_2(H,H)$.
 Throughout the paper, we will denote by $C$ a generic constant, which may change from line to line.
 Parameter dependence of $C$ will be denoted by subscripts, but is omitted unless relevant.
 We will also frequently and without further explanation consider $B \in L(H)$ with the property that $BA \in L(H)$ for some possibly unbounded and densely defined linear $A : D(A) \subseteq H \to H$, with a bounded inverse.
 By this we understand that $B A$ extends to $H$ from $D(A)$ as a bounded linear operator, and this extension is denoted by $BA$.